kluster-ai/docs/getting-started.md

 `limit` ++"integer"++

 A limit on the number of objects to be returned.
-Limit can range between 1 and 100, and the
+Limit can range between 1 and 100.
+Default is 20.

+---

 **Returns**